Plants Can Sense the Dead? What Science Says About Flora and Human Remains

 The Deeper Philosophical Question

-This discovery opens up some weird and wonderful ideas about life, death, and interconnectedness.
-If plants are attuned to the energy of decay, does that mean they’re part of some larger cycle of communication between the living and the dead?
+This strange discovery opens up some weird and wonderful ideas about life, death, and somehow makes me feel like the circle of life again.
+If plants are so attuned to the energy of decay, does that mean they’re part of some larger cycle of communication between the living and the dead?

-Plants are nature’s recyclers, turning death into life.
-In death, we return to the earth, and plants are often the first living beings to respond.
+Plants are nature’s recyclers and they always have been, turning death into life (with a little help from worms, bacteria, microbes, etc.).
+In the circle of life as we learned it from The Lion King, we return to the earth after death, and plants are often the first living beings to notice and respond.
 They’re the silent, green witnesses to everything we try to hide.
+Okay, maybe not everything.

-Maybe that’s why so many ancient cultures believed trees and flowers could act as messengers to the other side.
-Maybe they knew something we’re just starting to re-learn through modern science.
+Tons of ancient cultures believed trees and flowers could act as messengers to the other side, and maybe they knew something we’re just starting to re-learn all these years later.

 Should We Be Planting Trees Over Graves?